Pneumonia In Babies: Symptoms, Diagnosis, Risks & Treatment

 The treatment depends on the type of pathogen that led to pneumonia (9):

-1. Antibiotics are used if the cause of pneumonia is bacterial.
+1. Antibiotics are used if the pneumonia is caused by a bacterial infection in babies.
 The length of the antibiotic course and mode of delivery depends on the extent of the infection.
 In severe cases, the baby may be admitted to the intensive care unit in the hospital and given the medicines intravenously.
 Bacterial pneumonia gets better within three days of starting medication, but you will have to complete the entire antibiotic course to prevent a relapse of the infection.

 1. Supportive treatment: Pneumonia takes a heavy toll on the body.
 To help the body regain its good health and fight infections better, the baby should get supportive care